 1) Put everything except the loin in the distilled water in a very clean nonreactive pot.
 Dissolve the salts and sugar.
 The garlic will not dissolve thoroughly.
 Let it cool in the refrigerator.

 2) Scrub the exterior of the meat thoroughly to remove as much bacteria as possible (don't use soap).
-Put the pork in the pot and keep it submerged for two weeks.
+Put the pork in the pot and keep it submerged for two weeks in the fridge.
 If necessary weigh it down with a plastic tub filled with water or cure.

 3) After the cure, it is time to smoke.
 Before smoking, rinse the surface really well since there will be a heavier concentration of salt on there.
 Smoke at 325°F until it is 145°F in the deepest part of the center.
 Depending on how thick your meat is, this will take from 1 to 2 hours.
 The reason we cook at 325°F is to prevent the stall which will happen at lower temperatures and that can result in a much longer cook and drier meat.
 You can refrigerate it for up to two weeks or freeze it for longer.
 If you vacuum seal, it will keep longer still.